SamuelM333/snippet-sniper-frontend/README.md

 ## To do

 - [ ] Landing page
+	- [ ] Do something if user is already logged
   - [ ] Slider
   	- [x] ~~Slides content~~
     - [ ] Fix slides height